ISL Announces Global Broadcasters for Season Three (2021)

 Caribbean

-Anguilla, Antarctica (US military base only), Antigua, Aruba, Bahamas, Barbados, Barbuda, Belize, Bermuda, Bonaire, British Virgin Islands, Cayman Islands, Curacao, Dominica, Falkland Islands, French Guiana, Grenada, Guadeloupe, Guyana, Guyana, Guyana, near Saban, Saint Barthelemy, Saint Eustatius, Saint Kitts/Nevis, Saint Lucia, Saint Martin and Saint: ESPN
+Anguilla, Antarctica (US military base only), Antigua, Aruba, Bahamas, Barbados, Barbuda, Belize, Bermuda, Bonaire, British Virgin Islands, Cayman Islands, Curacao, Dominica, Falkland Islands, French Guiana, Grenada, Guadeloupe, Guyana, Guyana Sabania, Saint Barthelemy, Saint Eustatius, Saint Kitts/Nevis, Saint Lucia, Saint Martin and Saint: ESPN

 Europe